Free Shipping on orders over US$39.99 +16308230407

 The thickness of the plate also affects how hot it gets in the microwave.
 Thicker plates tend to heat up more evenly and retain heat for longer, while thinner plates may heat up quickly but cool down faster.
 So, if you have thinner plates, they may feel hotter to the touch because they cool down faster than thicker plates.

-See also Best Hot Plate For College
+See also Should You Hot Plate Coke

 Additionally, microwave-safe plates are designed to be heat-resistant and can withstand high temperatures without getting too hot.
 However, if you are using plates that are not specifically labeled as microwave-safe, they may not be able to handle the heat effectively and can get hotter than intended.